code-explorer101/CCRM-VITYARTHI-PROJECT/README.md

 - **Customize and extend**: Add personal touches and new features
 - **Follow academic guidelines**: Respect your institution's academic integrity policies

-### Customization Requirements
-Before submission, please:
-- [ ] Replace "Ak" with your actual name throughout the codebase
-- [ ] Modify constants and configuration values
-- [ ] Add personal comments and implementation notes
-- [ ] Customize features based on your specific requirements
-- [ ] Test thoroughly and fix any issues

 ### Disclaimer
 This code is provided as-is for educational purposes.
 While functional and well-structured, it may require additional features or modifications based on specific academic requirements.